damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 5TBu788fW0tQ5EOwZMdu1Gv3e9C33gxjV58hVtWTbDM.ewlbSYgvIxVOqiP1lD2zeDKWBGEZMRfO_4kJyLRP_4U
 ```

-This tells Jekyll to create a static page (which you can see at
+This tells Jekyll to create a static page, which you can see at
-`cool-blog/_site/.well-known/acme-challenge/5TBu788fW0tQ5EOwZMdu1Gv3e9C33gxjV58hVtWTbDM.html`)
+`cool-blog/_site/.well-known/acme-challenge/5TBu788fW0tQ5EOwZMdu1Gv3e9C33gxjV58hVtWTbDM.html`,
 with no extra HTML, just the token in plain text.
 As we are using the `permalink` attribute in the
 front matter, you can name this file anyway you want and put it anywhere, too.
  Note that the behaviour of the `permalink` attribute has